When you invest your money into a business, you want this to take place as efficiently as possible.

 Maximising use of the Enterprise Investment Scheme (EIS) and new Seed EIS – aimed at start-up family businesses.
 These schemes provide a range of income tax and CGT benefits so it’s worth checking whether the investment qualifies.

-There are now a range of approved employee share schemes that can be used to incentivise employees in family businesses to drive growth in value of family businesses.
+There are a range of tax efficient employee share schemes that can be used to incentivise employees in family business to drive value growth.
 Each scheme has different conditions and is targeted at companies in different stages of their life cycle.

 Consider inheritance tax (IHT) planning prior to the sale of a business – as this point is an excellent opportunity to transfer assets within your family tax efficiently and ensure family members are provided for.